TrueSparrowSystems/UniCache/README.md

 const UniCache = require('@plgworks/cache');

 const configStrategy = {
-  cache: {
   engine: "none/redis/memcached",
   // Other keys depend on the engine, refer to the next section for the same.
-  }
 };

 module.exports = UniCache.getInstance(configStrategy);